gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/colorpicker.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a ColorPicker control also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a ColorPicker control also has the following additional methods:

 | Method           | Purpose                                                                                  |
 | ---------------- | ---------------------------------------------------------------------------------------- |